baxter07/django-ajax-views/docs/setup.rst

 Template Layouts
 ================

-These are examples of how you could design your layouts to make your templates which derive from them ajaxable and set the view size.
+These are examples of how you could design your layouts to make your templates ajaxable and set the view size.

 To render the class strings load the ``viewsize`` template tag which provides a ``container_size`` and ``sidebar_offset`` tag.

 .. code-block:: html
-    :caption: __single_page.html
+    :caption: single_page.html
     :name: Simple layout

-    {% extends '__base.html' %}
+    {% extends 'base.html' %}
     {% load viewsize %}

     {% block page %}